vNZNaaxjiPcoUd/ReadStuffSave/_news/A beginners guide to web application development (2024).md

 # A beginners guide to web application development (2024)

-It was the year 2010, I had an idea for a web application which would allow my family and I to share images, organise shopping, populate a shared calendar, and store bills.
-My family was terribly disorganised.
-We needed this!

-This idea was going to make me 💰💰💰.

-There was a small complication with my vision - I didn’t know how to build a web application.
-But thankfully, I could build a static site with HTML and CSS so it couldn’t be that hard, right?

-I was wrong, I spent 3 days attempting to learn how a database worked and how to connect the frontend to the backend.
-Those 3 days were tough and the end of my dream.
-I was defeated.

-Thankfully, this did not deter me.
-Over the following 9 years I developed over 20 web applications.
-This guide is my gift to my 2010 self, and to other beginners.

 ## What is this guide and how will it help me?

 The web application development landscape is capricious in nature and often seen as a dark art to many ’non-coders’.
 The lexicon surrounding the ‘dark art’ makes it less approachable, and in many ways deterring to hopefuls.
 I promise you, this guide is not like that.